-Interfund activity refers to financial interactions between funds and is restricted to internal events.
+Interfund activity refers to financial interactions between funds within the Mobility Fund and with the funds of Txdot, and is restricted to internal events.
 Interfund transfers represent the flow of assets (cash or goods) without equivalent flow of assets in return or a requirement for repayment.
 The Mobility Fund interfund activity detail is as follows.

+Due To

+August 31, 2023

-Due To August 31, 2022 (Amounts in Thousands)
+Due To

-Description Due To er Funds
+Description Other Funds

-State Highway Fund Total \$ 370 370
+State Highway Fund \$ 893

+Total \$ 893

 Amounts not transferred at fiscal year-end are accrued as due to other funds.
 As of Aug.
-31, 2022, the due to the State Highway Fund balance totaled \$370 thousand.
-This amount represents Mobility Fund expenditures paid by State Highway Fund that were not reimbursed until fiscal 2023.
+31, 2023, the due to the State Highway Fund balance totaled \$893 thousand.
+This amount represents Mobility Fund expenditures paid by State Highway Fund that were not reimbursed until fiscal 2024.

-Transfer In August 31, 2022 (Amounts in Thousands)
+Transfers August 31, 2023 (Amounts in Thousands)

-Description Transfer In
+Description T1 ansfer In Transfer Out

-Debt Service Fund \$ 89,008
+Debt Service Fund \$ 94,742 \$

-Capital Project Fund Total \$ 26,019 115,027
+Capital Project Fund 31,466 (1,200)

-- ,
+State Highway Fund (12,526)

+Total \$ 126,208 \$ (13,726)

-House Bill 4472 changed the way the Certificate of Title Fees were deposited starting Sept.
+House Bill 4472 (87th Legislature) changed the way the Certificate of Title Fees were deposited starting Sept.
 1, 2021.
-It is to be deposited in the Texas Emissions Reduction Plan Fund (TERP) and then transfer an equal amount from the State Highway Fund (SHF) to the Texas Mobility Fund (TMF).

-As of Aug.
-31, 2022, a total of \$115.0 million was transferred from the State Highway Fund (SHF) to abide by the new rules in House Bill 4472.
+Fees are now deposited in the Texas Emissions Reduction Plan Fund (TERP).
+An equal amount is transferred from the State Highway Fund (SHF) to the Texas Mobility Fund (TMF).
+During fiscal 2023, the Mobility Fund received transfers of \$125.0 million from the State Highway Fund under House Bill 4472 requirements.